nbicocchi/learn-microservices/modules/communication/slides/6 - Async communication (Spring Cloud Stream).md

 docker compose up --build --detach
 ```

-Using the [LavinMQ web interface](http://localhost:15672/), it is possible to observe that the messages exchange receives 5 events/s and publishes the same events on three different (anonymous) queues.
-Each event is consumed once by only one consumer.
-However, by checking the logs, it is possible to observe how each consumer receives *all* messages of the same type.
+Using the [LavinMQ web interface](http://localhost:15672/), it is possible to observe that the messages exchange receives 10 events/s and publishes the same events on four different (anonymous) queues.
+Three of them receive messages of a specific type (**CREATE, DELETE, UPDATE**), one consumer receives all messages (**#**).

 ![](images/rabbitmq-routed.webp)